 Folsom, whose firm helps companies transition from a project-based to a recurring-revenue model, sees a great opportunity for revenue-based funders to partner with female and minority entrepreneurs.

-She also noted that maintaining ownership of one’s business is a way of building wealth, which these populations have historically been prevented from doing by various explicit means and de facto realities: “With RBF there’s no selling of equity or dilution; it allows for preserving the equity and building wealth for individuals.”
+She also noted that maintaining ownership of one’s business is a way of building wealth, which these populations have historically been prevented from doing by various explicit means and de facto realities: “With RBF there’s no selling equity or dilution; it allows these individuals to build wealth.”

 “As long as we understand their intentions with the business, we’re all in,” said Lackland.
 “As long as we understand how fast they can grow, we can be happy as investors.”